miles-howell/miles-howell.github.io/_posts/2025-08-01-grand-buffet.md

 The Chicken.

 Not a man in a suit.
 Not a chef hiding behind allegory.
 Just... the Chicken itself.
 Alive.
 Focused.
 It moved in a frantic, twitchy rhythm—not graceful, but urgent.
-It spooned pale mousse onto a glistening sphere of meat jelly.
+It spooned pale mousse onto a glistening disc of meat jelly.
 It topped the mound with a twist of scorched skin, black-pepper tapioca pearls intricately placed about.
 Like a throne for a disgraced king.

 Arthur froze.